 Interior of Sydney Mechanics’ School of Arts Library ca. 1920-1936, Sam Hood, courtesy of the State Library of New South Wales – PXA 626 / 1

-Celebrating 180 years in 2013, SMSA is the oldest operating School of Arts and operates the longest-running lending library in Australia.
+SMSA is the oldest operating School of Arts and operates the longest-running lending library in Australia.
 Since colonial times, the Sydney Mechanics’ School of Arts has made a major contribution to Sydney’s culture, industry, society and politics.

-The Board commissioned a history of the School for the 180th anniversary, written by historian Garry Wotherspoon.
+In 2013 the Board commissioned a history of the School for the 180th anniversary, written by historian Garry Wotherspoon.
 The end result, The Sydney Mechanics’ School of Arts: A History, is a beautiful commemorative volume, illustrated in full colour, that reveals how and why SMSA was established and tells many fascinating stories about the people and events in our past.

 As a young man, Billy Hughes valued the educational opportunities afforded to him by the School so much that he went without meals and wore worn-out clothing to raise funds to join.
 He later recalled, the ‘great awakening’ that had prompted him to politics was ‘a bit highbrow and smelling of the lamp’—using the School’s library at night.